hugsy/proxenet/docs/compil.md

 #### VM support

 By default, `cmake` will try to find all the libraries already installed on the system to enable specific plugin.
-On any installation, at least `C` plugin will be available.
+Without any additinoal libraries isntalled, the `C` plugin will be the minimum available.

 If you wish to compile `proxenet` with all the VM it currently supports, try the following command: